 Signing up for Apple TV+ couldn’t be easier.
 You can register from within the Apple TV application for Apple TV HD or Apple TV 4K, iPad, iPhone, iPod Touch, or Mac.
 From there, follow all the various Apple TV+ prompts that’ll walk you through the process, which will end with you confirming you wish to subscribe to the service and your Apple ID being enrolled.
 You can also sign up by heading over to tv.apple.com using Chrome, Firefox, or Safari.

 It’s worth noting that if you aren’t a fan of the service, you’re going to want to cancel your subscription on the seventh day to stop it from auto-renewing into a monthly membership.
-You won’t be billed for the first week when you sign up — so if you registered when the service launched on November 1, your first payment wouldn’t be due until November 8.
-(To make sure a dime doesn’t leave your bank account, canceled by November 7.)
+You won’t be billed for the first week when you sign up — so if you registered on February 1, for example, your first payment wouldn’t be due until February 8.
+(To make sure a dime doesn’t leave your bank account, cancel by February 7.)

 All new registrations are enrolled in the seven-day trial by default.

-Eligible for a year’s free access?
+Eligible for three months of access?
 Here’s how to redeem it:

-- Turn on your new iPhone, iPad, iPod Touch, Apple TV 4K or Apple TV HD, or Mac and sign in with your new or existing Apple ID.
+- Turn on your new iPhone, iPad, iPod Touch, Apple TV 4K, Apple TV HD, or Mac, and sign in with your new or existing Apple ID.

 - The offer should be presented after launching the application.
-If not, scroll down in the Watch Now section until the offer appears.
+If not, scroll down in the Apple TV+ tab.

-- Tap Enjoy 1 Year Free.
+- Tap Enjoy 3 months free.
 You might be asked to enter your Apple ID password or confirm your billing information for when the term is up.

 What’s included with Apple TV+?